 Get really good at using

 git rebase -ito produce a really clean commit history that’s fast to review.
 We occasionally do workshops on how to do relatively complex rebases.

-Or Eklavya Sharma’s (from GSoC 2016) to see a fellow GSoC student doing
+Or Eklavya Sharma’s (from GSoC 2016) to see a fellow GSoC student doing this well. (

 git log -p --author=Eklavyais a fast way to skim).